After publishing my Bitcoin NZ guide I’ve been getting few emails about Ethereum as well.

 I do not currently use a software wallet.
 I store some of my coins, both Bitcoin and Ether, on a hardware wallet, and have a small amount of coins stored on Independent Reserve in case I want to sell some.

 The hardware wallet I use is the Ledger Nano S.

 It’s one of the most highly recommended in the community and is super easy to use.
-It allows you to store Bitcoin, Ethereum and Litecoin.
+It allows you to store Bitcoin, Ethereum, any ERC20 token (tokens built on Ethereum), and about 10 other major cryptocurrencies.
 You can grab one here.

-As I said I don’t use a software wallet, but if you are interested in one, the one that is mostly recommended to me is My Ether Wallet.
+As I said I don’t use a software wallet, but if you are interested in one, the best one is definitely My Ether Wallet.